MrGibbage/fll-pybricks-vscode-tutorial/README.md

 ## What is needed
 To get started, you'll need these things:
 * A lego hub such as EV3 or Spike Prime.
 Our team uses Spike Primes, so this tutorial will be Spike Prime-focused.
 But I think the steps are pretty much the same for EV3s if you are using them.
 * Laptop(s).
-I use Windows, but I think it will all work on a Mac.
-I cannot confirm.
+I use Windows, however this has been confirmed to work on Unix and Mac OS (thank you @amcnabb).
+It absolutely will not work on Chromebooks (bluetooth issues).
 You will need admin access to the laptop because you will be installing software on it.
 * Software and user accounts described below.
 Don't worry, everything is FREE.
 * A coach with ownership rights for the team repository on GitHub.
 The coach will invite collaborators (team members) to be able to edit the files in the repository